rutgerhofste/cheatsheets/tmux.md

 `ctrl-b`
 For the commands that start with `ctrl-b` you need to press crtl and b simultaniously, release both and then press the command button.

+In order to close a pane, window or session without keeping it running, just type `exit`.
+If you want to keep the pane, window and session running you need to detach.

 # Sessions

 Variables are indicated by capitalized chars e.g. SESSIONNAME